NativeScript/sample-Angular2/README.md

 # sample-Angular2
-This is our first attempt to integrate Angular 2.0 in NativeScript.
+This **was** our first attempt to integrate Angular 2.0 in NativeScript.
 Please comment in [issue #103](https://github.com/NativeScript/NativeScript/issues/103)

-You can clone and build the app with the latest NativeScript 1.0 release.

-To see the app in action please check this [video screencast](http://screencast.com/t/TjZSEHB2).
+We now recommend that you get the [TodoMVC example](https://github.com/NativeScript/sample-ng-todomvc) which integratest with the latest Angular 2 alpha releases and uses the NativeScript renderer.